Viewership For Week’s Edition Of Impact Wrestling | PWMania

-Impact Wrestling drew 399,000 viewers on Thursday night on Pop TV.
-This is up from the 362,000 viewers the episode drew last week.
-This marks the highest viewership the show has drawn thus far this year.
+Impact Wrestling drew 294.000 viewers on Thursday night on Pop TV.
+This is down from the 399,000 viewers the episode drew last week, which marked the highest viewership the show has drawn thus far this year.

-The show ranked 104 the top 150 shows on cable for the night.
+The show ranked 128 in the top 150 shows on cable for the night.
 Here are the viewership numbers for this year:

 1/14/18: 309,000